 Employment Taxes and Withholdings

 Income Tax Withholding (IRRF): Employers must withhold income tax from employees’ salaries based on Brazil’s progressive tax rates, which range from 7.5% to 27.5%.
 The withheld amount is then remitted to the federal government.
+Certain allowances, such as per diem for work-related expenses, are exempt from tax deductions, allowing employers to provide financial support without tax implications.
+Additionally, the government has introduced a program allowing companies to finance maternity leave with tax deductions, indicating the financial benefits for employers regarding employee leave policies.

 Social Security (INSS): Employers contribute approximately 20% of the employee’s salary to the National Social Security Institute (INSS).
 Employees also contribute between 7.5% and 14% of their salary, deducted directly from their paychecks.